Photo by: Pixabay

 Step 2: Insulate the Frame

 Wrap the inside of your frame with an insulating material.
 This can be as simple as lining it with cardboard or rubber.
-This layer prevents the items inside from making contact with the conductive aluminum layer, which is crucial for the effectiveness of the cage.
+This layer prevents the items inside from contacting the conductive aluminum layer, which is crucial to the cage’s effectiveness.

 Step 3: Add the Conductive Layer

-Wrap the outer layer of the box with heavy-duty aluminum foil or copper mesh.
+Wrap the box’s outer layer with heavy-duty aluminum foil or copper mesh.
 Make sure to overlap the seams and to smooth out any wrinkles or gaps.

 Step 4: Seal Seams

 Use conductive tape to seal all the seams, ensuring that there are no gaps.
-The purpose of this layer is to create a continuous conductive shell that will absorb and redistribute the EMP, protecting the internal contents.
+The purpose of this layer is to create a continuous, conductive shell that absorbs and redistributes EMP, protecting the internal contents.

 Step 5: Test the Cage